uniplaces/upl-tracking/README.md

 * Create a pre-commit git hook to run the build
 * Create a private npm package to host this library where only the `dist` folder is published
-* Use webpack to bundle the app (apart from the global export)
 * Add pull request template
 * Add tests to the data infrastructure service